 Find tickets to travel to Da Nang

-Far away from the sultry and scorching sunshine of Saigon, Nha Trang is sunny and has warm temperatures all year round, with an average temperature of about 26 degrees Celsius.
+Far from Saigon's sultry and scorching sunshine, Nha Trang is sunny and has warm temperatures all year round, with an average temperature of about 26 degrees Celsius.
 Owning one of the most beautiful bays in Vietnam, Nha Trang beach inherits clear water and white sand beaches.

 Nha Trang City by the coast

 At Nha Trang, there are numerous islands, each of which has its own charms.
-The most well-known island here is Vinpearl Land which is built into a complex of the giant entertainment park and the luxurious resort.
+The most well-known island here is Vinpearl Land, which is built into a giant entertainment park and luxurious resort complex.

 Nha Trang is one of the best places to live in Vietnam for the one who wants to be close to the beach and sea.
 The cost of living here is also lower compared to big cities like Ho Chi Minh City or Hanoi.
 It is around USD 438 (~VND 10,100,000) per month.